Follow this simple two-step process to dramatically increase your positive scores. I’ve used it many times and it works.

-This isn’t rocket science, and I’m not claiming to have reinvented the wheel, but so few businesses take a proactive approach to getting those 5 star reviews.
+This isn’t rocket science, but so few businesses take a proactive approach to getting those 5 star reviews.

 I can only recall a couple of occasions when I’ve personally received an email like this after buying online.

-If you apply those two ideas to your customer comms I’m confident you will see an increase in 5 star reviews on Trust Pilot.
+If you apply those two ideas to your customer comms I’m confident you will see a huge increase in 5 star reviews on Trust Pilot.